jbusecke/cookiecutter-science-project/README.md

 #### Continous integration
 So unit-test seem cool, but do you want to run these tests all the time?
 Of course you dont!

-So head over to [travis](https://travis-ci.org/) and log in with your gitub account and follow the instructions for activating your github repo.
+So head over to [travis](https://travis-ci.com/) and log in with your github account and follow the instructions for activating your github repo.
 Its one switch and everything else is already set up!
 Now every time you push changes to your repository, travis downloads your package and the dependencies and runs all the tests.
 This way you can quickly identify if recent changes broke some of your code.